Rome Express: Legacy

 Isidore Ostrer of Gaumont British later claimed the film changed studio policy on making movies:

 For a long time, we thought it was better to make pictures for customers in the provinces rather than from an international point of view or even with direct London box-office appeal....
 It seemed unwise... to spend more than an average of $100,000 on a production...
 We simply weren't willing to gamble more money.
 Then, quite by accident we made Rome Express.
 The picture cost more than we had been spending.
 It had a faster dramatic tempo.
 It did remarkably well.
 Subsequently, we imported American electrical equipment...
 We followed Rome Express with Good Companions and I Was a Spy, pictures almost as successful as Rome Express.
 These cost from $200,000 to $300,000.
 Their success told us that extended budgets were wise.

 Gaumont subsequently made Channel Crossing which was similar in ways to Rome Express.
 Screenwriter Sidney Gilliat later wrote a number of other movies set on trains, including Seven Sinners, The Lady Vanishes and Night Train to Munich.

 The film was remade as Sleeping Car to Trieste (1948).
 Like in that movie, details of the 'back story' of the film are few.
 Zurta appears to be a professional criminal who organised the art theft.
 McBain has previously attempted to buy the painting.

+A novelisation of the film was written by English author Ruth Alexander and published in 1932 by Readers Library Publishing Co..